pulumi/docs/content/docs/reference/pkg/azure-nextgen/documentdb/databaseaccounttable.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const databaseAccountTable = new azure_nextgen.documentdb.latest.DatabaseAccountTable("databaseAccountTable", {
+const databaseAccountTable = new azure_nextgen.documentdb.DatabaseAccountTable("databaseAccountTable", {
     accountName: "ddb1",
     options: {},
     resource: {